• Skip to primary navigation

 In the practice of aromatherapy, droplets of essential oils are added to a neutral base for use.
 Massage oil, body lotion, mister solution.
 Essential oils can also be heated in a diffuser, added to a bath, or stored in a portable inhaler.

 If you’re ready to get started without doing all the science yourself, pre-mixed aromatherapy products are a great way to get started.
-The essential oils are pre-mixed with a neutral carrier to a safe level of concentration for immediate use for your dog.
+The safe essential oils are pre-mixed with a neutral carrier to a correct level of concentration for immediate use for your dog.

 Aromatherapy stress relief for dogs